gene9/make-you-a-database/README.md

 2: users.email
 ```

-Now for each table we write down which slots it's columns end up in:
+Now for each table we write down the variable number for each column:

 ``` python
  {'users': (2, 0)